lawnmowerlatte/KAPCOM/README.md

 Credits
 ----------
 Thanks to [RichardBunt](https://github.com/richardbunt) for the wonderful Telemachus plugin.
 Many thanks for your hard work on the project.

+Thanks to [Benoît Blanchon](https://github.com/bblanchon) for the ArduinoJson library.

+Thanks to [Louis Goessling](https://github.com/602p) for the PyKSP API.

 Thanks to [KK4TEE](https://github.com/KK4TEE) for the foundation of this script.
 Although I rewrote enough of it to make forking unrealistic, the idea and core are based on their [Control Panel](https://github.com/KK4TEE/Control-Panel) project.